 Either way, the result is that the air conditioner's evaporator coil does not properly dissipate heat, and in essence 'overcools' itself.
-The impact of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+The impact of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C just turned into an old-school icebox.

 What Might You Do When Your A/C Freezes?

 - Turn the system completely off at the thermostat, and do not just move up the temperature on the thermostat.
 Ensure the A/C system is completely OFF.

 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter and replace any return air filters.
-Open all the registers completely and confirm that they are not blocked by furniture or drapes.
+Open all the registers completely and ensure that they are not obstructed by furniture or drapes.

 - Call Comfortech Service Experts .
 The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can turn into an expensive repair.
-When your AC freezes over it can lead to damage to the compressor.
+When your unit freezes over it can lead to damage to the compressor.
 Replacing your compressor could cost as much as a downpayment on a brand new air conditioner.
 In fact, many homeowners are forced to pick between installing a new system and repairing the old one.
 If you follow the steps above and quickly call a NATE-certified technician, you have better odds of getting a less expensive job.
 Your technician will advise you of the exact cause and how to avoid the issue from happening again.
 If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.